Protecting Your Drinking Water

 Established in 1967, OMWA also plays a vital educational role, disseminating guidelines on good practices and sponsoring information sessions, workshops, publications, and conferences.
 It assists in the professional development of those who have oversight and control of drinking water systems, providing legislative interpretation, technical information, and technology updates.

 Safe, reliable, quality drinking water.
 That’s what the people of Ontario expect, and what the OMWA is committed to providing – now and into the future.
+Our background and core principles are on our mission page.

 The OMWA endorses and promotes the following First Principles for the management and operation of Ontario’s drinking water systems: